chill0121/Astronaut-Mission-Relational-Database/README.md

  Starting from designing an entity relationship model, to a entity relationship diagram, converting into a relational model, and through the normalization process.

  Exported to markdown and HTML for reading convenience.
+Note some formatting is not supported in markdown (underline).